Density theorems for $\text{GL}_n$ via Rankin-Selberg $L$-functions: Families of Rankin--Selberg L -functions

 In fact, if $m = p^k$ is a prime power, where $k \ge 1$ and $p$ is an unramified prime for all $\pi \in \mF$, one has

 \end{proposition}

 \begin{proof} In what follows we work with the Dirichlet expansions of Rankin--Selberg $L$-functions in $\Re\, s > 1$; one may alternatively treat these as formal Dirichlet series.
-By \cref{lem:properties-nonnegative-definite}, nonnegative definiteness can be verified locally: i.e., it suffices to show that each local factor in $\log L(s, \pi \times \tilde{\pi}')=\sum_p \log L_p(s, \pi \times \tilde{\pi}')$ forms a nonnegative definite family in $\pi, \pi'$.
+By \cref{lem:properties-nonnegative-definite}, positive semi-definiteness can be verified locally: i.e., it suffices to show that each local factor in $\log L(s, \pi \times \tilde{\pi}')=\sum_p \log L_p(s, \pi \times \tilde{\pi}')$ forms a positive semi-definite family in $\pi, \pi' \in \mF$.

 If $p$ is unramified for both $\pi$ and $\pi'$, by \cite[(2.18)]{rudnick1996zeros} the (formal) logarithm of local factor has the form